 If you have multiple myeloma, taking care of your bones is an important part of your treatment plan.
 The disease can raise your chances of breaks and other problems.
 But you have a number of ways to keep bone damage at bay.

 How Multiple Myeloma Hurts Your Bones

 The cancer cells divide and grow.
 As they do, they crowd out cells that nourish your bones and keep them strong.
-This can lead to calcium loss and give you soft spots called osteolytic lesions.
+This can lead to soft bones that are prone to fracture.

 Bone Health Checks

 Before you start any treatments to curb bone loss, you'll want to get a clear idea of how your bones are doing.
 Your doctor will likely suggest you get X-rays to look for damage like holes or thin spots.

 You may also get PET or MRI scans to find small areas of early bone disease before it spreads.

 Your doctor may prescribe drugs called bisphosphonates, such as pamidronate (Aredia) and zoledronic acid (Zometa).
 They slow down the activity of osteoclasts -- cells that break down bone.
 That allows bone-building cells called osteoblasts to move in and strengthen your bones.